 - In order to make sure that we have sufficient staff at the summit to handle unexpected situations, tours are limited to weekdays only.

 - Tours will be either in Japanese or English, but only one language per tour.

-- One-week advance reservations are necessary and must be made through this webpage.
+- Minimum one-week advance reservations are necessary and must be made through this webpage.

 - The number of people per tour is up to 8 visitors.
 This number limit is set by how many people our summit guide can safely usher through the enclosure.